-The research activities of our laboratory focus on molecular physics and its applications for the study of the terrestrial atmosphere and on the understanding of molecular processes in astrophysical environments (comets, planets, interstellar medium).
-Our expertise ranges from experimental and theoretical studies (IR and UV spectrometry, mass spectrometry, cryogenic surfaces, spectral analyses, calculus of relaxation rates, implementation of molecular data bases) to measurement campaigns (ground and balloon based remote sensing of the troposphere and the stratosphere).
+The research activities carried out in the Jussieu part of LERMA (ex-LPMAA) focus on molecular physics and its applications for the study of the terrestrial atmosphere and on the understanding of molecular processes in astrophysical environments (comets, planets, interstellar medium).
+Our expertise ranges from experimental and theoretical studies (IR and UV spectrometry, mass spectrometry, cryogenic surfaces, spectral analyses, calculus of relaxation rates, implementation of molecular data bases) to measurement campaigns (ground based remote sensing of the troposphere and the stratosphere).

 News from the Laboratory:

-In january 2014, LPMAA will merge with LERMA to form LERMA2.
-All the molecular physics activities, from fundamental processes to applications, will belong to the scientific pole 3 of LERMA2: molecules in the Universe.The studies on terrestrial atmosphere carried out in LERMA2 (including original LERMA and LPMAA activities) will be also part of the research federation IPSL.
+In january 2014, LPMAA has merged with LERMA .
+All the molecular physics activities, from fundamental processes to applications, belong to the scientific pole 3 of LERMA: molecules in the Universe.The studies on terrestrial atmosphere carried out in LERMA (including original LERMA and LPMAA activities) are also part of the research federation IPSL.

 On the way to TCCON-Paris